thawzinmyo/Certified-Kubernetes-Security-Specialist-Challenge/README.md

-# Certified Kubernetes Security Specialist Challange Walkthrough!!!
+# Certified Kubernetes Security Specialist Challanges Walkthrough!!!

 KodeKloud announced CKS Challanges last two months that I saw on LinkedIn.
 When they challange fot that, I want to participate immediately!
 But on that time, I faced some lost in life.
 I can't concentrate for that.
 So, I can't take time for that challenges.
 After that time passed, I start for that **Challenges** which challenging on Kubernetes Security to solve using third party tools or native ways.
 Yeah, let's check the overview.